scarrozzo/ratelimit4j/README.md

 ```Java
  rateLimiter1.evaluateRequest(key);
 ```
-4) You can also configure an automatic rate limiter on incoming http requests through spring properties.
-For example, you can configure a rate limiter on all incoming http requests that contain the path "/api/v1/admin.*" using the "fixed window counter" algorithm and using the user's IP address as a criterion by entering the following configuration in spring's "application.yml" file:
+5) You can also configure an automatic rate limiter on incoming http requests through spring properties.
+For example, you can configure a rate limiter on all incoming http requests that contain the path "/api/v1/admin.*" (regex are supported) using the "fixed window counter" algorithm and using the user's IP address as a criterion by entering the following configuration in spring's "application.yml" file:
 ```YAML
 ratelimit4j:
   spring: